What is auto Insurance?

 Liability Auto Insurance Coverage

-Liability auto insurance is required in the majority of states in the U.S. If liability insurance is optional, drivers still have to provide proof that they have the funds to pay off expensive accident bills.
+Liability car insurance is required in the majority of states.
+If liability insurance is optional, drivers still have to provide proof that they have the funds to pay off expensive accident bills.
 Generally, it is just easier and cheaper to get liability insurance, even if it’s optional.
 Below, you can see the average rates for minimum liability insurance for the average driver.

 Insurance Company | Average Minimum Coverage Rates |